parijatmishra/tf-eks-demo/README.md

 ### Installing Metrics Server from GitHub Source

-We have added the metrics-server GitHub repo to our project as a sub-module, for convenience, at `external/metrics-server`.
+We have added the Metrics Server GitHub repo to our project as a sub-module, for convenience, at `external/metrics-server`.
 Go into that folder and run:

 ```
 # In folder 'external/metrics-server'